sriram0107/CS480-Plant-Trait-Prediction/README.md

 You will need to download a `kaggle.json` file and upload it when prompted.
 This is necessary to download the training data from kaggle.

 As an alternative, you can also paste in a folder called 'data' which contains all the data needed for the project.
+The first 7 cells can be skipped in this case

 ## Instructions